AndrejaCH/Pewlett-Hackard-Analysis/README.md

 </p>

 #### Overview the code
-Query contains the same data as the query above with addition of `distinct_on` command that keep only unique values.
-To ensure that most recent values are kept, I used command `ORDER BY rt.emp_no, rt.to_date DESC` to sort the data in descending order by the `to_date`.
-In this case the most recent title was listed first after running the query the duplicates listed after the first appearance of the same employees were removed.
+Query contains the same data as the query above with addition of `distinct_on` command that kept only unique values.
+To ensure that most recent values are kept, I used command `ORDER BY rt.emp_no, rt.to_date DESC` to sort the data by descending order on the `to_date` column.
+In this case the most recent title was listed first, and after running the query the duplicates listed after the first appearance of the same employees were removed.

 **3. The number of retiring employees grouped by title**
 -	The table includes employees’ titles and their sum.